 We signed our obligatory “I know this is risky” waiver and signed up for the Family Adventure Rafting Trip.
 The whitewater center offers two levels of whitewater rafting – family and adventure.

-We met up with about 30 other eager rafters at our appointed time to listen to a 15 minute “safety talk.”
+We met up with about 30 other eager rafters at our appointed time to listen to a 15-minute “safety talk.”
 To which I thought, “Yeah, they have to tell us all this stuff for insurance and legal reasons.
 I know what I’m doing.”
-But later on, in the event previously stated, I’m glad that I paid attention.
+But later on, in the event previously stated, I’m was glad that I paid attention.

 We listened as they told us not to stand up in the current and how to go with the flow, pointing our feet down river so we could use them to bounce off of rocks and not get snagged on anything.
 They told us how to grab the rope so we could be safely pulled to the bank.

 After the safety talk when went to gather our protective gear – a PFD (personal floatation device) and helmet.
 Then they called out our group names and placed us with a guide.
 Because our group had only six people they placed a young couple, Victor and Victoria, with us.
 And yup, those were their real names.